Frequently Asked Questions for Freshman Students Starting Spring 2016

 - There is no upfront cost for orientation.
 Orientation fees are folded into the Student Success Fee that is paid in the fall.
 That fee covers other important student service areas such as tutoring for the entire time the student is at UNC.

-- What happens if I cannot attend both days of my Orientation session?
+- What happens if I cannot attend the full day of my Orientation session?

 - Do my parents have to attend Orientation with me?